destinyae/tendermint/docs/tendermint-core/running-in-production.md

 because proposers should wait to hear for more votes.
 But if you don't care about that and want the fastest consensus, you can skip it.
-It will be kept false by default for public deployments (e.g. [Cosmos Hub](https://cosmos.network/intro/hub)) while for enterprise applications, setting it to true is not a problem.
+It will be kept false by default for public deployments (e.g. [Cosmos Hub](https://forum.cosmos.network/)) while for enterprise applications, setting it to true is not a problem.

 - `consensus.peer_gossip_sleep_duration`

-You can try to reduce the time your node sleeps before checking if theres something to send its peers.
+You can try to reduce the time your node sleeps before checking if there's something to send its peers.

 - `consensus.timeout_commit`